pin3da/pin3da.github.com/content/about.md

 # Contact

 Feel free to get in touch with me.
-You can email me at [manuel.felipe.pineda@gmail.com](mailto:manuel.felipe.pineda@gmail.com) or send me a somke signal on [twitter](https://twitter.com/pin3da_)
+You can email me at [manuel.felipe.pineda@gmail.com](mailto:manuel.felipe.pineda@gmail.com) or send me a smoke signal on [twitter](https://twitter.com/pin3da_)